-Ottawans lose faith in leaders, want ‘siege’ to end
+Beleaguered Ottawans losing faith in leaders, want ‘siege’ to end

 “I came out because I object to my city being occupied,” the retired teacher told The Washington Post.

 As the demonstrations here grind into a third week, locals say they feel abandoned and helpless.
 They are also furious about the disruption and what they describe as an insufficient response by police and government officials.
+On Monday, Prime Minister Justin Trudeau invoked the country’s Emergencies Act.
+The law, approved in 1988 but never before used, allows the Canadian federal government to prohibit public assemblies and remove people and property from prohibited spaces.

 These Ottawans are taking matters into their own hands — developing buddy systems so no one has to be alone when running errands, seeking injunctions to silence the near-constant drone of air horns and staging protests to counter the convoy.